 Suggesting the standing stones of Calanais instead of Stonehenge illustrates how pointless lists of tourist traps to avoid really are.
 Personal opinions aside, placing the Taj Mahal and Westminster Abbey on a list with the Wall Drug Store in South Dakota and New York’s Times Square is not helpful to anyone visiting those destinations.
 And anyway, I just want to speak up for Stonehenge.
 So much so that I go so far as to put the site on a list of 15 sites around the world people should not miss.

-Of course I accept that not everyone will get Stonehenge, and wonder what the all fuss is about.
+Of course I accept that not everyone will get Stonehenge, and wonder what the fuss is all about.
 There is nothing wrong with this view – not everyone is interested in prehistory.
 So too some visitors will be disappointed by the current arrangements for seeing the stone circle.
 Besides pointing out that experiencing the stones today is infinitely better than it was not that long ago, I suggest a few tips for visiting Stonehenge that I believe will enhance your experience and appreciation of the site.

 Yes, there are crowds